Components

 Stacks

 You may push content to named stacks that can be rendered in other Components.
+This concept is similar to Blade's stack

 For example, imagine you're coding a Shopify email template and need to add some Liquid code at the very top of the HTML, before the doctype